HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Introduction

 The \textit{Transiting Exoplanet Survey Satellite} (\TESS{}, \citealt{Ricker_2014}) was designed to detect transiting "super-Earths" ($R_{p}=1.25-2\, R_{\oplus}$, $M_{p} \approx 1-10\, M_{\oplus}$) and "sub-Neptunes" ($R_{p}=2-4\, R_{\oplus}$, $M_{p} \approx 10-40\,M_{\oplus}$) around the nearest and brightest main-sequence stars.
 As a result, planets detected by \TESS{} will be some of the best candidates for follow-up spectroscopy and future atmospheric characterization studies.

-Since the beginning of science operations in 2018, \TESS{} has discovered about a dozen multi-transiting planet systems, (e.g. \citealt{Huang:2018, Dragomir2019, Guenther2019, Quinn2019}), including some of the brightest known to date, thus yielding prime targets for detailed characterization \citep[e.g.][]{Huang:2018, Dragomir2019, Guenther2019, Quinn2019}.
-These "multis" offer a valuable opportunity to perform comparative exoplanetology and learn about the planetary formation and evolutionary processes in the controlled environment of their host star.
-In addition, they often have a greater scientific potential than single-planet systems because they can be characterized comprehensively by exploiting the power of multiple techniques \citep{ragozzine:2010}.
-For instance, transit photometry provides the planets' sizes and orbital periods; radial velocity (RV) observations and transit timing variations (TTV) constrain planetary masses and orbital architectures; and transmission spectroscopy enables studies of planetary atmospheres, compositions, and habitability regimes.
+Since the beginning of science operations in 2018, \TESS{} has discovered about a dozen multi-transiting planet systems (e.g. \citealt{Huang:2018, Dragomir2019, Guenther2019, Quinn2019}), including some of the brightest known to date, thus yielding prime targets for detailed characterization \citep[e.g.][]{Huang:2018, Dragomir2019, Guenther2019, Quinn2019}.
+These "multis" are excellent laboratories to perform comparative exoplanetology and learn about planetary formation and evolutionary processes in the controlled environment of the host star.
+Moreover, they often have a greater scientific potential than single-planet systems because they can be characterized comprehensively beyond the conventional methods of transit photometry and radial velocity (RV) observations \citep{ragozzine:2010}.
+For example, measurements of transit timing variations (TTVs) can help constrain planetary masses and orbital architectures (\citealt{Miralda:2002}, \citealt{Agol:2005}).
+For multis amenable to atmospheric characterization, transmission spectroscopy can shed light on the shared properties of planets born from the same proto-planetary disk.

 The \Kepler{} mission revealed that multi-transiting planet systems are ubiquitous \citep{Latham:2011, lissauer2011, Lissauer:2014, Rowe:2014}, particularly in the super-Earth to mini-Neptune regime (e.g. \citealt{Howard:2010}; \citealt{Fressin:2013}).
-Despite their widespread occurrence, the majority of \Kepler{} multis are too faint, distant, and/or small to precisely determine planetary masses with independent RV surveys.
+Despite their widespread occurrence, the majority of \Kepler{} multis are too faint, distant, and/or small to precisely determine planetary masses with independent (RV) surveys.
 Consequently, many of them lack mass and density measurements.
 With \TESS, however, the population of multis amenable to follow-up studies will grow as nearer and brighter systems are detected.
 Many of these \TESS{} discoveries will be sub-Jovian-sized planets well suited for spectroscopic studies of planetary masses (e.g. \citealt{Cloutier:2018}) and atmospheres (e.g. \citealt{Kempton:2018}) due to their larger sizes and their host star's proximity and brightness.